Can I really help you – even if you only have a ‘quick question’?

 Even if just one of those things is missing, it’s likely that any counselling you receive won’t be as beneficial for you as it could be.

-Many a counsellor or psychotherapist offers time to a charitable organisation as well as running a private practice, or like I do - spends time offering free quality information in some other way.
+Many a (couple- or marriage counsellor) or psychotherapist offers time to a charitable organisation as well as running a private practice or working for a helping organisation.
+Or they spend time offering free quality information in some other way.